 street wash water; and

-flows from fire fighting activities.
+flows from fire-fighting activities.

 Industrial Facility Storm Water Discharge Control

 The permittee must implement and enforce a program to monitor and control pollutants in stormwater discharges from industrial facilities into the MS4.
 At a minimum, the program must contain the elements listed in Table 3.3.3 below: